eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ```

 In this manifest, we separate the config from the workload so that we can easily update them separately later.
-The config items can be referenced in the `agent` and `runtime` workload fields using the [handlebars template language](https://handlebarsjs.com).
+The config items can be referenced in the `agent` and `runtimeConfig` workload fields using the [handlebars template language](https://handlebarsjs.com).
 For all supported fields and syntax, see the corresponding chapter in the [reference documentation](https://eclipse-ankaios.github.io/ankaios/main/reference/startup-configuration/).

 Then we send this file via MQTT to the `vehicle/1/manifest/apply/req` topic:

 ```shell